Boardman River at Traverse City Michigan

 Best current-flow context for the report.

-Upper Boardman natural-river corridor
+Upper Boardman natural-river area

 Coldwater trout planning with private-property and road-access checks.